Dodger Dog

 Fun Facts

-• Dodger Dogs are extremely popular—over 5 million are sold during each baseball season.
+• Dodger Dogs are extremely popular, with millions sold during baseball season.

-• Dodger Dogs have been enjoyed by celebrities and presidents visiting Dodger Stadium, cementing their iconic status.
+• They have been enjoyed by celebrities and presidents visiting Dodger Stadium.

-• Over the years, specialty versions have included chili cheese, bacon-wrapped, and even jalapeño-stuffed Dodger Dogs.
+• Specialty versions have included chili cheese, bacon-wrapped, and jalapeño-stuffed Dodger Dogs.

 Where to Try